notionparallax/blog/_posts/2015-10-29-major-study-design-under-conditions-of-uncertainty-calibration-design-hitting-a-moving-target-in-the-dark.md

 A quick check (below) implies that even if the under 25% range was moved to 25% it would still have resulted in under-confidence for the questions answered with this confidence partition.

-<a style="font-size: 18px; font-weight: bold; line-height: 27px; font-family: Georgia, 'Times New Roman', 'Bitstream Charter', Times, serif;" name="_Toc260017717"></a>An unanticipated problem was caused by launching the site too enthusiastically and the server that was hosting the site was unable to keep up with the volume of requests.
+<a style="font-size: 18px; font-weight: bold; line-height: 27px; font-family: Georgia, 'Times New Roman', 'Bitstream Charter', Times, serif;" name="Toc260017717"></a>An unanticipated problem was caused by launching the site too enthusiastically and the server that was hosting the site was unable to keep up with the volume of requests.
 It is impossible to estimate how many responses were lost due to interested people not being able to access the site.

-<h3>Further work</h3>
+### Further work

 The factor that would benefit the study the most would be a larger sample size.
 With more data points the subdivisions of the data could be considered to be more reliable.
 As it stands currently, 8% of the responses are from director level subjects, which is probably about representative of the number of directors in the real world, but as there were only about 100 subjects, it is difficult to draw anything conclusive out of 8 responses.